Buying

 2. Spend Visibility and Control

 Without visibility, it’s impossible to manage spend effectively.
 Centralizing purchasing data helps procurement teams identify savings opportunities, prevent duplicate purchases, and improve forecasting accuracy.
-With AI-powered dashboards and analytics, leaders can monitor vendor performance, track renewal cycles, and ensure spend compliance in real time.
+AI-powered dashboards turn raw spend into real-time insight.

 Why it matters: